lh9171338/Path-Planning-Algorithms/README.md

 # 1. Introduction
->>Some path planning algorithms based on Matlab, including A star, Dijkstra, RRT and RRT Connect.
+>>Some path planning algorithms implemented by Matlab, including A star, Dijkstra, RRT and RRT Connect.

 # 2. Results
 - A star